Institutions of society examples. Social institution: concept, types, functions

 Lecture:

 Remember that the subsystems of society are the economic, political, social and spiritual spheres of life.
 Each of us is included in all these areas.
 How?
-Let's look at the example of ninth grader Andrei.
-Before going to school, mother asked Andrey to take out the garbage (social sphere).
-At the chemistry lesson, he learned a lot of new and interesting things about the types of covalent bonds (spiritual sphere).
-After school, Andrei went to the department of the passport office of the FMS and received a passport (political sphere).
-And on the way home I bought fruit in the market (economic sphere).
-These areas differ from each other in the nature of social relations, activities and social institutions.
+Let's look at the example of ninth-grader Andrei.
+Before going to school, Andrey’s mother asked him to take out the trash (social sphere).
+In a chemistry lesson, he learned a lot of new and interesting things about the types of covalent bonds (spiritual sphere).
+After school, Andrei went to the passport office of the Federal Migration Service and received a passport (political sphere).
+And on the way home I bought fruit at the market (economic sphere).
+The listed areas differ from each other in the nature of social relations, types of activities and social institutions.

-In this lesson, we will analyze what a social institution is.
-What is there to parse?
+In this lesson we will look at what a social institution is.
+What's there to take apart?
 After all, it is clear to everyone that an educational institution is called an institute!
 In fact, this concept is much broader.
-Social institutions are organizations (family, party, state), and institutions (school, bank, police), and relationships (purchase - sale, upbringing, education).
-There are a lot of institutions and each of them has its own significance for the individual and society as a whole.
-Because each institution performs certain functions to meet human needs, which are very diverse.
-For example, the institutions of marriage and the family satisfy the need for procreation and the upbringing of children; institution of the state in organizing the life of people and ensuring order.
+Social institutions are organizations (family, party, state), institutions (school, bank, police), and relationships (buying and selling, upbringing, education).
+There are a lot of institutions and each of them has its own significance for an individual and society as a whole.
+Because each institution performs certain functions to satisfy human needs, which are very diverse.
+For example, the institutions of marriage and family satisfy the need for procreation and raising children; an institution of the state in organizing people's life and ensuring order.
 Thus, institutions have developed historically and are in demand by society.
-Remember the term of the lesson:
+Remember the lesson term:

-social institution is a sustainable form of organization of people's life, aimed at meeting the needs of society and man.
+Social Institute- is a sustainable form of organizing people’s life activities, aimed at meeting the needs of society and people.

 Examples of social institutions by area: